 While you can see a few empty ones at temples like Dendera, the lake at Karnak is currently the only one filled with water.

-Ancient Egyptian temples are a complex topic, and the list above only scratches the surface.
+Ancient Egyptian temples are a complex topic, and the article above only scratches the surface.
 If you’re looking to learn more about temple architecture along with things like major festivals and daily temple life, be sure to pick up The Complete Temples of Ancient Egypt by Richard H. Wilkinson.

 The book is informative and full of pictures.
 And it also provides a complete list of just about every temple ever discovered in Egypt!

-He spent years meticulously studying and measuring temples throughout Egypt, and his numerous books examine them from a symbolist perspective that the average Egyptologist won’t dare get into.
+He spent years meticulously studying and measuring temples throughout Egypt, and his numerous books examine them from a symbolist perspective that the average Egyptologist won’t get into.

 But Schwaller de Lubicz is by no means easy or casual reading.
 For a great introduction to his work, start off with Serpent in the Sky by John Anthony West.